callmeyaz/mutation-tracker/README.md

 This is where the ***mutation-tracker*** library shines.

-Mutation-tracker provides a set of APIs to flag mutations within JSON objects using dot-separated path to the properties within the objects.
+Mutation-tracker provides a set of APIs to flag mutations within JSON objects using path to properties using dot-notation.

 Consider the following example: